Completions of affine spaces into Mori fiber spaces with non-rational fibers: Preliminaries

 \begin{proof} Let $f\:Y\to X$ be a log resolution of $(X,S)$.
 Replacing $X$ by an open neighborhood of $S$, if necessary, we can assume that the center on $X$ of every exceptional divisor $E_i$ of $f$ meets $S$.
 Since $S$ is a prime Cartier divisor, we have $f^*S=f_*^{-1}(S)+\sum c_iE_i$, where $c_i$ is a positive integer if $f(E_i)\subseteq S$ and $c_i=0$ otherwise.
 Writing $K_Y\sim f^*(K_X)+\sum b_iE_i$ we get Since $(X,S)$ is plt in a neighborhood of $S$, $a_{X,S}(E_i)>-1$ for every $E_i$.
 It follows that for every $E_i$ such that $f(E_i)\subseteq S$ we have $b_i=a_{X,S}(E_i)+c_i>0$.
 Thus $X$ is terminal in a neighborhood of $S$ if and only if for every $E_i$ such that $f(E_i)\not\subseteq S$ the discrepancy $b_i=a_{X,S}(E_i)$ is positive. \end{proof}

+Let us recall from \cite[Chapter 6]{Matsumura} basic properties concerning regular sequences and related notions.
 Let $(R,\fm)$ be a Noetherian local ring.
 Recall that a sequence $(x_1,\ldots,x_r)$ of elements of $\fm$ is \emph{regular} if for every $i=1,\ldots, r$ the element $x_i$ is not a zero divisor in $R/(x_1,\ldots,x_{i-1})$.
 The \emph{depth} and the \emph{(Krull) dimension} of $R$ are defined respectively as the maximal length of a regular sequence and as the maximal number of strict inclusions of prime ideals.
 The ring is called \emph{Cohen-Macaulay} if $\fm$ contains a regular sequence of length $\dim R$.
 Equivalently, $R$ satisfies Serre's conditions $S_i$: $\depth R\geq \min(\dim R,i)$, for all $i\geq 1$.
 The ring is \emph{regular} if $\fm$ contains a regular sequence of length $\dim R$ generating $\fm$.
 We say that a prime ideal $I\subseteq \fm$ of $R$ is a \emph{complete intersection} if it is generated by a regular sequence of length equal to its height.
 A scheme $X$ is called Cohen-Macaulay if all its local rings are Cohen-Macaulay.
 An irreducible closed subscheme $Y$ of a scheme $X$ is called a \emph{local complete intersection in $X$} if the sheaf of ideals of $Y$ is a complete intersection in all local rings of $X$.
 Finally, we say that an irreducible scheme $X$ is a \emph{local complete intersection} if it is locally isomorphic to a local complete intersection in a smooth scheme.

 Let us also recall that a normal variety $X$ has \emph{rational singularities} if for every resolution $f\:\widetilde X\to X$ of the singularities of $X$ we have $R^if_*\cO_{\widetilde X}=0$ for $i\geq 1$.
 We will use the following known facts about rational singularities.
 Note that Kawamata log terminal singularities are rational, see e.g. \cite[Theorem 6.2.12]{Ishii-Intro_to_singularities}.